-MapTiler allows to define a custom system of tiles which should be rendered.
-Such tiling scheme, or in the terminology of OGC WMTS service the TileMatrixSet is for the maptiler defined with parameters which must follow the tile profile option: -custom.
+MapTiler Engine allows defining a custom system of tiles which should be rendered.
+Such tiling scheme, or in the terminology of OGC WMTS service the TileMatrixSet is for the MapTiler Engine defined with parameters which must follow the tile profile option: -custom.

-- -tiling_srs [definition] The spatial reference system, e.g. the coordinate system in which the tiles are created.
-Follows the definitions known from -srs. - -tiling_bbox [minx] [miny] [maxx] [maxy] The area which should be split into tiles defined in the tiling_srs coordinates. - -tiling_resolution [zoomlevel] [resolution] Resolution in units of the tiling spatial reference system per pixel on the given zoom level.
-MapTiler will automatically compute values for all other zoom levels, each having half the resolution of the previous one. - -tiling_resolution from_output Resolution is calculated so as to fit whole input mapset into one tile on zoom level 0 with respect to bbox, srs and tile size. - -tiling_resolution from_input Default behavior if resolution is not specified.
-Resolution is calculated so as to not supersample the largest input map with respect to bbox, srs and tile size. - -tile_size [width] [height] The pixel dimmensions of one tile. - -tiling_centered Tile (0, 0) is in the center of the world.
+- -tiling\srs [definition] The spatial reference system, e.g. the coordinate system in which the tiles are created.
+Follows the definitions known from -srs. - -tiling\bbox [minx] [miny] [maxx] [maxy] The area which should be split into tiles defined in the tiling\srs coordinates. - -tiling\resolution [zoomlevel] [resolution] Resolution in units of the tiling spatial reference system per pixel on the given zoom level.
+MapTiler Engine will automatically compute values for all other zoom levels, each having half the resolution of the previous one. - -tiling\resolution from\output Resolution is calculated so as to fit whole input mapset into one tile on zoom level 0 with respect to bbox, srs, and tile size. - -tiling\resolution from\input The default behavior if the resolution is not specified.
+Resolution is calculated so as to not supersample the largest input map with respect to bbox, srs and tile size. - -tile\size [width] [height] The pixel dimensions of one tile. - -tiling\centered Tile (0, 0) is in the center of the world.